 Call the Resource Center at 716-845-8659 for more information on current classes.

-With thanks to our many volunteers and community organizations, we are able to offer our patients beautiful handmade hats, blankets, quilts, port pillows, sleep caps, paper flowers and shawls as we receive them.
+With thanks to our many volunteers and community organizations, we are able to offer our patients beautiful handmade hats, blankets, quilts, port pillows, sleep caps and shawls.

 Cancer Coach Program